yhzhang0128/egos-2000/references/USAGES.md

 In **4**, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
 If you choose the wrong one, **6** will tell you.

-In **2**, if the Arty board doesn't appear, try to reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
-If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US) or try the openocd method described above.
+In **2**, if the Arty board doesn't appear, try to install [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
+If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US).

 ![This is an image](screenshots/vivado.png)

 ## Step4: Connect with egos-2000